Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Controller Design

-A GP learning-based MPC (GP-MPC) strategy for the longitudinal car-following control of a mixed vehicle platoon comprising $N_a$ number of AVs and one HV shown in Fig. \ref{figure:1} is developed as \begin{ceqn}
+We designed an MPC strategy that incorporates the proposed modeling method for the human-driven vehicle (HV) in a mixed-vehicle platoon scenario.
+The platoon comprises $N_a$ autonomous vehicles (AVs) and one HV, as shown in Figure \ref{figure:1}.
+The strategy is represented as follows: \begin{ceqn}

-\end{ceqn} The current time step is $k$, and the system (hardware or simulation) starts at time $k=0$.
-In the MPC prediction horizon, the prediction horizon time step starts at $i=1$, and variable values at $i=0$ are initialized with measurements \cite{wang2023b}.
-In the cost function \eqref{eqn:mpc_a}, differences between the reference velocity and velocity of the leading AV, differences between velocities of the neighboring AVs, and control inputs are weighted by three positive weights $Q_1$, $Q_2$, and $R$ repetitively.
-In the equality constraint \eqref{eqn:mpc_b}$-$\eqref{eqn:mpc_e}, the \eqref{eqn:mpc_b} are the model of AVs defined in \eqref{eqn:av_eqn_a} and \eqref{eqn:av_eqn_b}, the \eqref{eqn:mpc_c} is the ARX nominal model of the HV specified in \eqref{eqn:arx}, the \eqref{eqn:mpc_d} and \eqref{eqn:mpc_e} are mean and variance propagation equations of the HV position derived in \eqref{eqn:mean_prop} and \eqref{eqn:variance_prop_b} respectively.
-The inequality constraints include the velocity and acceleration \eqref{eqn:mpc_h}, and safe distance \eqref{eqn:mpc_f} and \eqref{eqn:mpc_g}.